 Fun Spots In The Arenas Road Gay Area

-- Palm Springs Piercing – You go-to spot in Palm Springs for world-class piercing and body modification expertise, excellent customer service, and the highest quality body jewelry for many types of piercings.
+You are the go-to spot in Palm Springs for world-class piercing and body modification expertise, excellent customer service, and the highest quality body jewelry for many types of piercings.
 This piercing shop also offers a great selection of fine jewelry, clothing, and accessories.

-- GayMart – Like Walmart, but for the gays.
-All sorts of items from speedos and glitter to poppers and mesh shirts.
-Always worth a visit and you never know quite know what you’ll find.
+Like Walmart, but for the gays.
+All sorts of items, from speedos and glitter to poppers and mesh shirts.
+Always worth a visit, and you never know quite know what you’ll find.

-- Bear Wear Etc – Big Men, Small Men, All Men are welcome at this boutique store nestled in the heart of Arenas Road offering men’s fashion, jewelry, home accessories, and gifts.
-Run by Philip and Bruce who purpose is to bring fashion and style to all in our community, recognizing that not all can have the “perfect body” and that some people actually prefer a more mature and robust body type.
+Big Men, Small Men, and All Men are welcome at this boutique store nestled in the heart of Arenas Road, offering men’s fashion, jewelry, home accessories, and gifts.
+Run by Philip and Bruce, whose purpose is to bring fashion and style to all in our community, recognizing that not all can have the “perfect body” and that some people actually prefer a more mature and robust body type.

-- BIKE Palm Springs Rentals – Have fun and be fit on your Palm Springs getaway.
+Have fun and be fit on your Palm Springs getaway.
 Ditch the car and chat with the guys here to rent a bike by the half-day, day or week.
-They are renown for their friendly, prompt service which includes free maps, locks, helmets, and advice for the best touring routes to take in the area’s highlights.
+They are renowned for their friendly, prompt service, which includes free maps, locks, helmets, and advice for the best touring routes to take in the area’s highlights.
 Hint: Ask about their modern architecture route …

 Gay Annual Events in Palm Springs

-As a paradise for the LGBT community, Gay Palm Springs offers a wonderful line-up of events for gays, lesbian and transgenders and – well, anyone who wants to be involved!
+As a paradise for the LGBT community, Gay Palm Springs offers a wonderful line-up of events for gays, lesbians and transgenders and – well, anyone who wants to be involved!

 In this glorious and extremely liberal desert oasis, you will not find any accommodation that isn’t gay-friendly.

-Everybody likes to be surrounded by people with common interests and as such a there a few hotels in Palm Springs favored by the gay jet-set.
-There are even some exclusively gay hotels in Palm Springs with cruisy atmospheres and clothing optional pools if that is what you desire.
+Everybody likes to be surrounded by people with common interests, and as such, there are a few hotels in Palm Springs favored by the gay jet set.
+There are even some exclusively gay hotels in Palm Springs with cruisy atmospheres and clothing-optional pools if that is what you desire.

-No matter where you choose to stay however it pays to book as far ahead as you can because occupancy rates in Palm Springs are extremely high year-round with demand routinely exceeding supply.
-This trend goes into over-drive with special events, festival, and concerts when good Palm Springs hotels are known to sell out months in advance.
+No matter where you choose to stay, however, it pays to book as far ahead as you can because occupancy rates in Palm Springs are extremely high year-round, with demand routinely exceeding supply.
+This trend goes into overdrive with special events, festivals, and concerts when good Palm Springs hotels are known to sell out months in advance.